 This course helps Azure developers learn how to develop an app service logic app, integrate Azure search within solutions, establish API gateways, develop event based solutions and develop message based solutions

 In this course, you will learn how to create web apps by using various Azure Platform as a Service components as as well as understand how to use Azure Container-based services.This course is part of the AZ 300 learning path for Microsoft Azure Architect Technologies.

-Define and Prepare the Development Environment - Course One of DP-100 Exam Preparation
+Define and Prepare the Development Environment

 The student will learn how Azure services can support the data science process.
 They’ll explore common architectures, learn to assess business goals and constraints for determining the correct environment, and setup the relevant development environments to support data science deployments in Azure.